wavefrontHQ/docs/integrations/jaeger.md

 #### Configure the Jaeger Client to Send Data to the Wavefront Proxy

-Send data to the following endpoint:{% raw %}
+Send data to the following endpoint:{% raw %}
  ```
  http://<wf_proxy_hostname>:<wf_proxy_jaeger_port>/api/traces
  ```